NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Dimensional Disappearance.md

 **Prerequisites** dimensional assault focus spell; laughing shadow hybrid study
 * * *
 You take advantage of teleportation to better hide your position.
-When you cast [[Spells/Dimensional Assault|Dimensional Assault]], you're affected by an [[Spells/Invisibility|Invisibility]] spell at the end of the teleport.
+When you cast [[Dimensional Assault|Dimensional Assault]], you're affected by an [[3-Rules/Character Building/Spells/I/Invisibility|Invisibility]] spell at the end of the teleport.

 You can choose not to make the Strike that is normally part of _dimensional assault_.
 If you do make the Strike, your _invisibility_ ends after the Strike, as normal for _invisibility_.